 White swans are the norm - Black swans are an opportunity

-Black Swans are significant risks in the business plan, and at the same time, a massive business opportunity for digital businesses prepared to shift their value proposition rapidly.
+The black swan event has killed the turkey – and it can stop your competitors´ ability to execute strategy.
+There are always significant risks in the business plan, and at the same time, a massive business opportunity for digital businesses prepared to shift their value proposition rapidly.

 We must pay more attention to issues such as Cyber Defence.
 If you really need some inspiration watch “The Wolf” with Hollywood actor Christian Slater.